mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### FileAdapter([AdgConnection](/reference/datagate/datagate-client/adg-connection.html))

-Initializes a new instance of the FileAdapter class.
+Initializes a new instance of the FileAdapter class with a connection.

 ```cs
 FileAdapter(AdgConnection)